How Big is a Kale Leaf? Understanding the Size

 Weather Tolerance

 Kale is a hardy crop that can tolerate cold weather and frost.
 In fact, kale can become sweeter after being exposed to frost.
 However, kale can also be sensitive to hot weather and may bolt or become bitter if exposed to high temperatures for too long.
-Kale is also known for its ability to grow in tough climates and can be grown in a variety of textures of soil.
+Kale is also known for its ability to grow in tough climates and can be grown in a variety of soil textures.

 Kale is a versatile crop that can be grown in a variety of climates and soil textures.
 Its leaves can range in size and texture, and come in a variety of colors.
 Kale is also a hardy crop that can tolerate cold weather and frost, but may struggle in hot weather conditions.